PREAMBLE AND SUMMARY

-The licensing body is the MISE, based upon the cooperation of other competent ministries and the binding technical advice of ISIN, which is entrusted with the role of acting as the national regulatory authority and performing assessments and inspections of nuclear installations.
+The licensing body is the MITE, based upon the cooperation of other competent ministries and the binding technical advice of ISIN, which is entrusted with the role of acting as the national regulatory authority and performing assessments and inspections of nuclear installations.

 More recently, Legislative Decree No. 31 of 2010 establishes a new procedure for the localization and construction of a national repository for very low level waste and LLW disposal and long term storage of ILW and HLW.
 The decree assigns SOGIN responsibility for the construction and operation of the repository, as well as for selecting and proposing suitable areas for its localization based upon criteria established by the IAEA and the Nuclear Safety Authority.